LogoLogo

 Install the Compiler and QVM

-Start by downloading the quilc and qvm binaries for your operating system.
+Start by for your operating system.

-If you'd like to skip installing quilc and qvm locally, you can run them from pre-created Docker images instead.
+If you'd like to skip installing quilc and qvm locally, you can run them from pre-created images instead.
 For example:

 docker run --rm -it -p 5555:5555 rigetti/quilc -P -S